-I love making slow cooker ribs at home and I usually slather on my homemade BBQ sauce to make them extra tasty, but once I discovered the magic of using a dry rub on the meat, I was hooked!
+I love making slow cooker ribs at home and I usually slather on my homemade BBQ sauce to make them extra tasty, but once I discovered the magic of using a dry rub on the baby-back ribs, I was hooked!
 It’s great to have a rib dry rub recipe on hand and I now swear by it and use it on all kinds of meat.

-A good dry rub usually starts with sugar and salt.
+A good dry rub for ribs usually starts with sugar and salt.
 I use brown sugar in my rub to really bring out the caramel flavor once it’s cooked.
 Salt helps to season the meat and when mixed with the herbs and spices, forms a nice crusty surface when grilling.
 It’s lip-smackingly good!

 - Light brown sugar: Sugar is a common component of most dry rubs.
 It caramelizes and helps to form a delicious crust on the meat.
 You can substitute dark brown sugar for a deeper molasses flavor or even white sugar if desired.